SILVER SHELL. GARCÍA REINA, MANUEL. TOLEDO, SPAIN, CIRCA 1730-1741

 Reference: ZF1376

 Baptismal shell.
-Silver in its colour.
+Silver in its natural color.
 GARCÍA REINA, Manuel.
 Toledo, Spain, circa 1730-1751.
-With contrast marks, it is missing.
-A shell made of silver in its colour, with naturalistic details, and a top with a cartouche (on which there is an engraved element) and a simplified vegetal shape on one side (it is missing the symmetry to this).
-The contrasting marks are found in what would be the “ears” or “earlets”.
-A numerical mark can be seen on the outside.
-On the inside, hallmarks can be seen that identify the piece as having been made in the Spanish city of Toledo, when Diego Rodríguez de Lezama (or Lizana) was working as a hallmark, to whom the mark on the other ear belongs.
-The third mark, located under the location mark, identifies the piece as being made by Manuel García Reina, who was born around 1706 in Colmenar Viejo and trained in Madrid with Juan Löpez Sopuerta.
-He settled in Toledo around 1730, where he furthered his studies with Manuel Vargas Machuca, entering San Eloy in 1733.
-He was an approver in 1747 and 1755, and it is known that he had a shop since at least 1743 and is documented until 1772.
-Diego Rodríguez de Lizana or de Lezana was born in Bargas (Toledo) and trained with Juan de Jarauta, joining the Brotherhood of San Eloy de Toledo in 1699.
-He was an approver of the guild in 1715 and 1718, and worked as a contrast between around 1730 and his death in 1751 or 1754.
-His works are preserved in San Pedro Mártir, in the parish church of Miguelturra (Ciudad Real), in the cathedral of Lérida, etc. His work is preserved in Santo Domingo el Real, some cruets in the museum of Santa Cruz de Toledo, the parish of los Yébenes, etc. Weight: 98 grams.
+With contrast marks, it presents a deficiency.
+A shell crafted in silver in its natural color, featuring naturalistic details, and topped with a cartouche (containing an engraved element) and a simplified plant form on one side (the symmetrical version is missing).
+The hallmarks are located on what would be the "ears" or "little ears."
+A numerical mark is visible on the exterior.
+On the interior are the hallmarks that place the creation of the piece in the Spanish city of Toledo, when Diego Rodríguez de Lezama (or Lizana), whose mark is also found on the other ear, worked as a certified assayer.
+The third mark, located below the location mark, identifies the piece as being made by Manuel García Reina, who was born around 1706 in Colmenar Viejo and trained in Madrid with Juan López Sopuerta.
+He settled in Toledo around 1730, where he furthered his studies with Manuel Vargas Machuca, entering the Royal Academy of Fine Arts of San Eloy in 1733.
+He was an assimilator in 1747 and 1755, is known to have had a shop from at least 1743, and is documented until 1772.
+Diego Rodríguez de Lizana or de Lezana was born in Bargas (Toledo) and trained under Juan de Jarauta, joining the Guild of Saint Eligius of Toledo in 1699.
+He served as an approver for the guild in 1715 and 1718, and worked as an assayer from around 1730 until his death in 1751 or 1754.
+His works are preserved in San Pedro Mártir, the parish church of Miguelturra (Ciudad Real), the cathedral of Lleida, and elsewhere.
+His work is also found in Santo Domingo el Real, some cruets in the Santa Cruz Museum of Toledo, the parish church of Los Yébenes, and other locations.
+Weight: 98 grams.

 · Size: 11x12x4 cms